samsquire/ideas3/README.md

 Things written as communication protocols are easier to program and reason about.
 Concurrency too (see go and occam pi) Turn the GUI into a communication problem.

+Dimensionality reducer - being a supermarket delivering food requires having a delivery truck, fuel, insurance, wages for driver, gps, computer systems for orders
+Money can be made if dimensionality can be provided, providing a service at a lower level of customisation - i want to order food